abhishekarya1/Hash-Define-myNotes/content/devops/git.md

 HEAD 		latest commit in the current branch

 HEAD^ 		parent of last commit in current branch
-HEAD~ 		same as above
+HEAD^^ 		parent of parent of last commit in current branch HEAD~ 		same as above

 HEAD~1 		same as above